ssaini13/Video_to_text_Summariser/README.md

 # Video_to_text_Summariser

-Youtube video to text summarised by using wav2vec2 pre-trained model from the Hugging Face model hub.
+Youtube video to text summarised by using wav2vec2 pre-trained model from the Hugging Face.

 Audio Chunking has been used to process large files.